Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/t_working_in_multinode/c_multinode.md

 > **Note**
 >
-> Transfer CFT supports the following OS for muti-node architecture: Windows-x86, Linux-x86, AIX-power, HPUX-parisc, HPUX-ia64, Sun-SPARC, Sun-x86.
+> Transfer CFT supports the following OS for muti- node architecture: Windows- x86, Linux- x86, AIX- power, HPUX- parisc, HPUX- ia64, Sun- SPARC, Sun- x86.

 ## Prerequisites

-Transfer CFT in multi-node architecture requires:
+Transfer CFT in multi- node architecture requires:

 - One key per node must have the cluster option, and if there is more than one host you require at least one valid key per host
-- A shared file system for use of a multi-node architecture on several hosts.
-Additionally, the system must be configured prior to the multi-node installation and the shared disk ready when starting the Transfer CFT Copilot server.
+- A shared file system for use of a multi- node architecture on several hosts.
+Additionally, the system must be configured prior to the multi- node installation and the shared disk ready when starting the Transfer CFT Copilot server.

 ## Architecture

-The Transfer CFT multi-node architecture is based on hosts, nodes, and a shared file system.
+The Transfer CFT multi- node architecture is based on hosts, nodes, and a shared file system.

 Regardless of the number of servers hosting the nodes from outside the cluster, the nodes are viewed as a single machine on an internal network.